-The operating performance for 2022 was a loss of £819k, driven by the investment performance which experienced significant unrealised losses during the market volatility seen through the period.
-This was however slightly offset by the underwriting performance which was strong and higher than both budget and the prior year.
-Despite this loss, as illustrated in the Solvency section below, the solvency coverage remained very strong.
+The operating performance for 2023 was a profit of £1,186k, driven by the investment performance which experienced significant unrealised gains following some signs of recovery seen in the market compared to the adverse volatility seen in the prior year.
+Furthermore, the underwriting performance was also favourable and higher than budget, although lower than the prior year.

-The investment income reported a net loss of £1,119k driven by unrealised losses of £1,307k (2021: gains of £817k).
-The negative performance saw all Funds held by the Company deliver unrealised losses reflecting performance of the global stock markets following economic and political volatility.
+The investment return reported a net gain of £993k driven by unrealised gains of £554k (2022: loss of £1,307k).
+The positive performance saw all funds held by the Company deliver unrealised gains reflecting performance of the global stock markets seeing recovery following economic and political volatility.
+Gains of £167k were also realised in the year following selective disinvestments of parts of the portfolio in order to reinvest in different funds.
+Proceeds from one sale were held in cash at year-end with reinvestment occurring shortly after the year-end.